dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 I highly recommend that you give it a try on some snippets.

-By using it you will see how simply it can diagnose and find issues in code.
+By using it you will see how simply it can be used to diagnose and find issues.
 A next story should come soon to provide useful hints concerning how you can find efficient properties for your algorithms.
 So stay tune and leave a comment if you liked it or have suggestions.